 #QuakerReads, Wilmington College’s common reading program, provides first-year students with a shared experience and introduces them to academic life.
 Through reading and conversation, students engage with the world and become more familiar with Wilmington’s distinctive mission and core values.
 All other members of the community are invited to join the freshman class by participating in #QuakerReads.

 Incoming freshmen receive copies of the #QuakerReads book during Summer Orientation so that they can read it before arriving on campus in August.
 During Fall Orientation, students will meet with their First Year Experience seminar professor and classmates to share ideas about the reading.

-The #QuakerReads book for 2016 is The Boy Who Harnessed the Wind by William Kamkwamba and Bryan Mealer.
+The Boy Who Harnessed the Wind by William Kamkwamba and Bryan Mealer.